ObengKojo23/ObengKojo23/README.md

 ##  🙋‍♂️ About me:
 I’m originally from Ghana (West Africa) and currently living in the UK.
 I’m passionate about Data, IT Support, and offering Free IT Training 💻.
 Data storytelling is my favorite because it allows me to bring insights to life and create meaningful impact. <br>
-When I’m not analyzing data, learning new technologies, or building dreams, you’ll find me watching football, playing Scrabble, reading, designing websites, or spending quality time with my amazing wife, Ahenkan ❤️.
+When I’m not analyzing data, learning new technologies, or building dreams, you’ll find me watching football, playing Scrabble, reading, volunteering, or spending quality time with my amazing wife, Ahenkan ❤️.

 ##  🔭 I'm currently working:
 - My free Data Training YouTube channel [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?logo=YouTube&logoColor=white)](https://youtube.com/@ObengKojo)